eparadis/stack/notes.markdown

 - soem sort of conditional around the top of the control stack
 - parsing up through the program to match a word (like ; then else fi etc)

+## uses for threading
+- poll a keyboard for keypresses
+- perform routine tasks on a given time period, such as sampling a thermometer how do these threads share data? are the threads pre-emptive?

+## threading notes
+- each thread has its own DS, CS, and PC
+- all threads share the same instruction space (both definitions and program)
+- IPC occurs by writing to special queue ports using "write" and "read"